Dragonmystic707/exalted-reincarnated/docs/Charms/Martial Ability Charms.md

 On a successful Brawl hit, immediately knock the target back up to one Zone.
-Against creatures of immense mass, such as those above an elephant, an additional, successful (Strength + Brawl) vs. Block roll is required.
+Against creatures of immense mass, such as those above an elephant, an additional (Strength + Brawl) vs. Block roll is required.

 ### Knockout Kick